 Best Toner for Normal to Dry Skin

-For those with normal to dry skin, selecting a toner that is alcohol-free is key.
-The goal for toning normal to dry skin is to remove traces of oil, grime and make-up left behind after cleansing.
-The best toner for normal to dry skin will leave the skin feeling clarified, nourished, and soft.
+For this skin type, selecting a toner that is alcohol-free is key.
+The goal for toning here is to remove traces of oil, traces of oil, grime and make-up left behind after cleansing.
+The best toner for this type of skin will leave the skin feeling clarified, nourished, and soft.

 For this skin type, we like Clarins’ Extra Comforting Toning Lotion.
 This toner is alcohol-free, it enriches with conditioning extracts like aloe vera, marshmallow, known for their healing, moisturizing and soothing properties.
 This toner:

 - Leaves skin clean and soft

 The key to toning combination skin is to find a toner that will balance the skin’s pH while removing traces of oil, debris and make-up.